Find a Job – GradPlan

 SCHEDULE: June – July (up to 35 hrs/week) and August – October (at least 12 hrs/week)

-In partnership with local governments and community-based organizations across CA, the Youth Jobs Corps employs young people to help tackle critical issues in priority areas: COVID-19 recovery, food insecurity, and climate action.
-Job Corps prioritizes youth who are low-income, unemployed, or out of school.
+In partnership with local governments and community-based organizations across CA, the Youth Service Corps employs young people to help tackle critical issues in priority areas: COVID-19 recovery, food insecurity, and climate action.
+Service Corps prioritizes youth who are low-income, unemployed, or out of school.
 Placements and opportunities vary by location.

 WAGE: $15.50 – $30/hr